Declared in | PGCKit/PGCConnection.h |

 Connects the connection to the database specified by the connection string passed at object initialization.

-Closes a connection that has been previously connected with -connectAndGetError:.
+Closes a connection that has been previously connected with -connectAndGetError:

-If the connection fails, the return value is NO and error is set to an instance of NSErrorwith information about the reason of failing, otherwise the return value is YES.
+with information about the reason of failing, otherwise the return value is YES

 If the connection is already established, the behavior is undefined.